clcriswell/DR-RD/docs/RETRIEVAL.md

 Caps are enforced through `core.retrieval.budget.RetrievalBudget`.
 The retrieval trace can be exported from the UI and is returned alongside the graph trace.

+Patent and regulatory searches invoked through the tool router are also recorded under `core.retrieval.provenance`, allowing citation links to authoritative sources.